Introduction

 #> [[5]]

-Tweaking the number of elements per chunk
+#> [1] 5Tweaking the number of elements per chunk

-, you can also modify the chunking strategy using chunk_size
+Instead of using scheduling, you can also modify the

-, which controls the average number of elements per chunk.
-This is used in place of scheduling
+average number of elements per chunk.
+This is used in place of

-, and, if set, will override any scheduling
+scheduling, and, if set, will override any

-value.
-For example, specifying a chunk_size
+scheduling value.
+For example, specifying a

-of 4 below will create 3 chunks of size 4 to send off to the 2 workers.
-Computing chunks using chunk_size
+chunk_size of 4 below will create 3 chunks of size 4 to

-is independent of the number of workers.
+chunk_size is independent of the number of workers.

 make_chunks(n_x = 12, n_workers = 2, chunk_size = 4)